hattya/ci/vim/README.md

 - `VIM74`:  A version of Vim 7.4.
 - `VIM80`:  A version of Vim 8.0.
 - `VIM81`:  A version of Vim 8.1.
-- `LATEST`: A version of Vim latest.
+- `LATEST`: The latest version of Vim.